FusionAuth/fusionauth-site/site/_posts/2019-10-01-implementing-fusionauth-python.md

 excerpt_separator: "<!--more-->"
 ---

 Welcome to our FusionAuth Python Library introduction tutorial!
-Today we will take a tour of the FusionAuth-Client Library for Python and get to know the basics of FusionAuth.
+Today we will take a tour of the FusionAuth client library for Python and get to know the basics of FusionAuth.
 This step-by-step guide will walk you through FusionAuth setup to building your first functional Python application with FusionAuth and then retrieving user profile information.

 <!--more-->

-Our goal is to demonstrate the basics of FusionAuth and let you verify your API credentials before diving into functional Python FusionAuth-Client web applications using Python frameworks and micro frameworks like Django and Flask.
+Our goal is to demonstrate the basics of FusionAuth and let you verify your API credentials before diving into functional FusionAuth client library web applications using Python frameworks and micro frameworks like Django and Flask.
 Of course if you're already familiar with FusionAuth and have these libraries and dependencies installed, you can go ahead and skip to the next section [Deactivating, Reactivating, and Deleting A FusionAuth User in Python](/blog/2019/10/08/deactivating-reactivating-deleting-user-fusionauth-python)!

 **Most recently updated July 1, 2021.**

-## What We'll Cover
+## What we'll cover

 1. Installing FusionAuth and Initializing Services
 1. Configuring FusionAuth, Creating an Application and API Key